Connect with Brooke

 During law school, Brooke was a member of the Whittier Law Review, where she was also Lead Articles Editor.
 As a member of Law Review, Brooke began her writing career by authoring and publishing a scholarly article related to copyright law.
 Since becoming an attorney, she has authored several articles for local, state-wide and national publications.

-Brooke is a board member of the Orange County Trial Lawyers’ Association and she is the Editor of their quarterly magazine, The Gavel.
+Brooke sits on the Board of Directors of the Orange County Trial Lawyers’ Association, and she is the Editor of their quarterly magazine, The Gavel.
 She is also an active member of the Consumer Attorneys of California and is the secretary for the Diversity Committee.

 Brooke spends the majority of her free time hanging out with her daughter, Abagail.
 Her hobbies include travel (only 4 U.S. States and 3 continents left!) as well as sewing, reading and listening to podcasts.